Sizerta/tuf_python/README.md

 ## Why TUF?

 Trajectory inference methods estimate developmental progression but generally do not quantify the confidence of those estimates.
-TUF complements existing trajectory inference algorithms by providing local uncertainty measures that help identify:
+TUF complements existing trajectory inference algorithms by providing local uncertainty measures that help identify

 - Transitional cell states
 - Regions with mixed temporal identity
 - Branch points with ambiguous developmental direction
 - Cells where trajectory assignments are less reliable

-TUF is designed as a **post-hoc analysis framework**, allowing uncertainty quantification without modifying existing trajectory inference pipelines.
+As a **post-hoc analysis framework**, TUF can be incorporated into existing trajectory inference workflows without modifying the underlying algorithms.

 ---